noudess/docs-main/Player-Housing.md

 | Unknown                | 4               | 0                    |
 | Unknown                | 4               | 1                    |
 | Unknown                | 328             | 0                    |

+## OP_NewZone - Matches the RoF2 NewZone_Struct, but has a few extra bytes and slightly different data
+- May not be specific to neighborhoods, will check this evening
+- May have identified a flag that could let the UI enable item placement, but not sure yet.

+[Filling this in offline now - will post later today]

 TODO: In-zone clicks for the spring, purchasing a property, placing items in a property, identifying RoF opcodes, updating with additional vendors, fixing Z for existing vendors (some are floating), adding house interior zones (first attempt results in a client crash), etc.